maikeulb/landmarks/README.md

 Go to http://localhost:5000 and visit one of the above endpoints
 ```

-Otherwise, go to `config.py` and point the PostgreSQL and variable
+Otherwise, go to `config.py` and point the PostgreSQL variable to your server
-so that they point to your server URI, set the `FLASK_APP` env variable to
+URI, set the `FLASK_APP` env variable to landmarks.py, and pip install the
-landmarks.py, and pip install the requirements.
+requirements.

 After all that has been taken care of,
 ```